Who: Alicia Piscitelli, graduate student, Sustainable Engineering

-Introduced to sustainability at a young age, Alicia Piscitelli recalls, “My parents always practiced green living; we had a garden, composts and canned our own food.”
+Lifelong passion: Introduced to sustainability at a young age, Alicia recalls, “My parents always practiced green living; we had a garden, composts and canned our own food.”
 Her own interest blossomed during college.
-As a chemical engineering student at Rochester Institute of Technology, she became involved with The Wells Project, a non-profit organization that raises awareness about the worldwide water crisis.
+As an undergraduate chemical engineering student, she became involved with The Wells Project, a non-profit organization that raises awareness about the worldwide water crisis.
 Piscitelli knew she wanted to continue learning about sustainability after graduation and enrolled in Villanova’s Master of Science in Sustainable Engineering program.

-At the same time, Piscitelli began a project in a biomimicry course taught by Ross Lee, PhD.
-This assignment allowed her to research alternatives to the non-recyclable composite materials.
+A biomimicry course taught by Ross Lee, PhD, allowed her to research alternatives to the non-recyclable composite materials.
 She notes, “I dug deep into the way aircrafts work today and how technology in the future could change.”
 Piscitelli found a biomimetic solution inspired by whale fins that would reduce drag and improve lift, increasing the fuel efficiency of the plane.
 This proven method is successfully used on wind turbines today.
 She also explored a recyclable composite material called a reversible thermoset, a solution that further fueled her curiosity.

-Motivated by the prospect of new solutions, Piscitelli worked closely with Dr. Lee, who specializes in polymers and plastics.
-With the knowledge she gained in his classes and her experience with Boeing, she decided to take her research a step further and continue her studies in Villanova’s PhD program this fall.
+Pursuing a PhD: Motivated by the prospect of new solutions, Piscitelli worked closely with Dr. Lee, who specializes in polymers and plastics.
+With the knowledge she gained in his classes and her experience with Boeing, she decided to take her research a step further and continue her studies in Villanova’s PhD program.
 With a concentration on polymers and plastics, she plans to do her thesis on recyclable composite materials.